Hilf al-Fudul Revisited: The Importance of Interfaith Alliances

 The importance of Hilf al-Fudul cannot be understated.

-Though it occurred pre-Islam, the Prophet ﷺ joined forces with Quraish leaders on the principle of humanitarianism, helping the oppressed and needy.
-It was a wider goal based on the concept of good, while transcending society’s pagan beliefs.
-It shows that alliances with non-believers when enjoining good is possible.
+Though it occurred pre-Islam, the Prophet ﷺ joined forces with Qurayshi leaders on the principle of humanitarianism, helping the oppressed and needy - even if it was founded by non-believers.

 In Islam, our divine duty is to enjoin good and forbid evil, and respond to opportunities which embody this.
 Allah سبحانه و تعالى describes this in Surah Imran: